Multi-Tenancy

 nest_auth_platform_accesses | Cross-tenant roles for staff (no tenant column) |

-Your tenant-scoped tables (orders, invoices, …) | Carry a tenantId column in SHARED mode; live in a per-tenant DB in ISOLATED mode |
+Your tenant-scoped tables (orders, invoices, …) | Carry a tenantId column.
+(If you add physical per-tenant databases on top of ISOLATED, you route the connection yourself — see ISOLATED mode above.) |

 Decorators